 Teaching Kindergarten, 3rd grade, 4th grade

 We’ve picked our official start date for school and its only 2 weeks away!
 We found a great routine after Christmas last year so I’m trying to keep a similar flow to this year’s curriculum plan.
 I know things may look different after we start; but for now, I have a plan.
 I received great advice once from a veteran homeschooler: she said the only thing you can count on when planning from year to year is that the routine always changes.
 This advice has helped me learn to expect that this year’s routine won’t work in 3 years, and that it’s okay that it’s different than the one we found in our 1st year.
 So this year I’m picking curriculum with that in mind.
 I’m picking materials that fit the routine at worked well in the spring, knowing we have safe starting point for this year, instead of trying lots of new things.
 We loved our Sonlight based Morning Time we started last year so we are keeping that.
+This year the focus will be Ancient History.
 We are not participating in co-op classes as a family this year, a first for us.
 But we are adding several online classes for Lynn and I’m teaching one, so there will still be changes to get used to.